cwill83247/dogFriendlyCamping/README.md

 Pages that an unregistered user can see
 Pages that an Admin can see.

+The design went through several design ideas before settling on the current design, with my intial design after user research be considered amaetuer, and not fit for a professional website.

 The Index page has been designed as the shopfront to the site, to briefly explain what the site is about, encourage a user to register and contribute to the site.

 Site Navigation has been placed at the top of the page so easily identifiable, and intuitive for a vistor of the site.